valsteen/ableton-live-html5-control-surface/README.md

 You're almost ready to test the control surface.
 The app is configurable but there is one example matching a demo project: you can load in Ableton Live the included project which is found in ```demo1 Project.zip```.
 After the project is loaded in ableton you can finally open http://localhost:9000 ( chrome only ).
 It's just some silly drums with a bassline but it shows some possibilities.

-Indeed to unleash all the potential of the touch interface you should open it with chrome on an android tablet.
-Due to restrictions on iOS, as WebRTC is not available, the application won't run on an iPad.
-Maybe I'll add websockets fallback in the future but it will lead to network slowdowns due to nagle's algorithm.
+Indeed to unleash all the potential of the touch interface you should open it with chrome on a tablet.
+I could only test it on android, I don't know if it'll work properly on iOS.
+Safari is not compatible but chrome on iOS might work, I cannot test for now.

 You can check the source in ```src/demo.html``` and guess how parameters and widgets are interacting with Ableton Live.
 What exactly can be done will be documented soon.